Wondering where your fence boundary is? Find out who has responsibility for your fence, hedge or wall with our useful guide.

 What if I can't find

 1. You can undertake a further search of the Registry of Deeds which holds records of unregistered land.

 2. You can strike a “boundary agreement” with your neighbour(s).
 This will put everything down on paper, and can officially be recorded as an ongoing legal document – saving future owners the hassle of a fencing dispute.
 Working this out between yourselves is often the smartest move.
-However, it is wise to consult a legal expert and check the extent of the agreement’s powers too.
+However, it is wise to consult a legal expert and also check the extent of the agreement’s powers.

 My neighbour owns the fence, what can I do?

 You will not be allowed to hang items from your neighbour’s fence or lean things against it, unless you have been given permission from your neighbour to do so.
 You are also not permitted to paint, stain or apply preservative without suitable permission.
 But as always, it's worth just clearing these things with them beforehand.